gnembon/fabric-carpet/docs/scarpet/api/BlockIterations.md

 These functions help scan larger areas of blocks without using generic loop functions, like nested `loop`.

-### `scan(center, range, lower_range?, expr)`
+### `scan(center, range, upper_range?, expr)`

-Evaluates expression over area of blocks defined by its center `center = (cx, cy, cz)`, expanded in all directions by `range = (dx, dy, dz)` blocks, or optionally in negative with `range` coords, and `upper_range` coords in positive values.
+Evaluates expression over area of blocks defined by its center `center = (cx, cy, cz)`, expanded in all directions by `range = (dx, dy, dz)` blocks, or optionally in negative with `range` coords, and `upper_range` coords in positive values, so you can use that if you know the lower coord, and dimension by calling `'scan(center, 0, 0, 0, w, h, d, ...)`.

-`center` can be defined either as three coordinates, a list of three coords, or a block value.
+`center` can be defined either as three coordinates, a single tuple of three coords, or a block value.
-`range` and `lower_range` can have the same representations, just if its a block, it computes the distance to the center as range instead of taking the values as is.
+`range` and `upper_range` can have the same representations, just if they are block values, it computes the distance to the center as range instead of taking the values as is.

 `expr` receives `_x, _y, _z` as coords of current analyzed block and `_`, which represents the block itself.

 Returns number of successful evaluations of `expr` (with `true` boolean result) unless called in void context,